[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 To-do:

-• Driving innovation: Developing new products or services using digital technologies.
+• Driving innovation: Develop new products or services by leveraging cutting-edge digital technologies like AI, IoT, or data analytics.

 To-do:

-Legacy systems update might be one of the most important objectives - according to the State of Software Modernization 2024 Report, “(...) it is estimated that legacy systems cost businesses across the globe $2.6 trillion every year.
+Legacy systems update is often one of the most pressing objectives.
+According to the State of Software Modernization 2024 Report, “(...) it is estimated that legacy systems cost businesses across the globe $2.6 trillion every year.
 70% of IT budgets are consumed by this maintenance requirement alone”.
-This means that improving performance, scalability, and tech integration of outdated software should be imperative for all brands that still haven’t modernized.
+Updating legacy systems to improve performance, scalability, and integration should be a priority for organizations that have yet to modernize.

 To-do: